multiversx/mx-sdk-js-examples/cookbook/cookbook.md

   // we can use a trusted service that provides a guardian, or simply set another address we own or trust const guardian = Address.newFromBech32("erd1spyavw0956vq68xj8y4tenjpq2wd5a9p2c6j8gsz7ztyrnpxrruqzu66jx");

-  const transaction = await factory.createTransactionForIssuingFungible(
+  const transaction = await factory.createTransactionForSettingGuardian(
     alice,
     {
       guardianAddress: guardian,